novapyth/MARINEFUNGI/info.md

 MARINE FUNGI
 ------------
-This page is dedicated for the
+This page is dedicated for providing access to on going and past projects on marine fungi.
+We are open for collaborations and looking constantly for partners for future grant proposals.